yegle/pandas-website/index.rst

 foundational DataFrame.
 But *pandas* also seeks to solve some frustrations common to R users.

-* R's data alignment and indexing functionality is not very well-developed, leaving much work to the user. *pandas* makes it very easy to work with irregularly indexed data, for example time series data. *pandas* also provides rich tools like hierarchical indexing which are not to be found in R.
+* R's data alignment and indexing functionality are very barebones, leaving much work to the user. *pandas* makes working with messy, irregularly indexed data, such as time series data, easy and intuitive. *pandas* also provides rich tools like hierarchical indexing which are not to be found in R.

 * R is not well-suited for general purpose programming and system development. *pandas* enables you to do robust, large-scale data processing